You are here

 If I qualify, what type of Colorado credential will I receive?

-Professional License: If an applicant meets the requirements for a Colorado license and has at least three years in seven years of full-time, licensed experience in their content area(s), Colorado may be able to issue a professional-level (5-year) license.
+Professional License: If an applicant meets the requirements for a Colorado license and has at least three years' post-preparation, full-time, licensed experience in the past seven years in the state in which they were licensed, Colorado likely will issue a professional-level (5-year) license.

 Please be sure to review the following pages, too: